ipatina/graphlib/README.md

 </dependency>
 ```

-Now you can create a graph:
+Now you can create a graph.

 ```java
 import com.ipatina.graphlib.DirectedGraph;